nataliebock/Bock-Data-Science-Portfolio/MLStreamlitApp/README.md

 ### Linear Regression
 - **Purpose:** Can be used for linear relationships where the feature variables are numeric or categorical and the target is something on a continuous numeric scale.
 A linear regression model is helpful for evaluating a relationship between variables.
 - **Evaluation Metrics:**
-  - Mean Squared Error (MSE): Shows the average squared difference between actual and predicted values, where a lower value means a better model
+  - ***Mean Squared Error (MSE):*** Shows the average squared difference between actual and predicted values, where a lower value means a better model
-  - Root Mean Squared Error (RMSE): The difference between actual and predicted values, in the same units as the target, a lower value means a better model
+  - ***Root Mean Squared Error (RMSE):*** The difference between actual and predicted values, in the same units as the target, a lower value means a better model
-  - R² Score: Shows the proportion of variance that the model accounts for.
+  - ***R² Score:*** Shows the proportion of variance that the model accounts for.
 On a scale from 0 - 1, a score closer to 1 indictates a model that better accounts for variance

 ### Logistic Regression
 - **Purpose:** Can be used with a binary target variable and numeric features to evaluate the probability of something happening.
 A logisitc regression may be the best option if the goal is to see how the selected features impact the outcome's probability.
 - **Evaluation metrics:**
-  - Classification report displaying accuracy, precision, recall, and F1-score
+  - ***Classification report:*** displaying accuracy, precision, recall, and F1-score
-  - Confusion matrix
-  - ROC curve and AUC score
+  - ***Confusion matrix:*** Evaluates performance by comparing predictions from the model to actual values.
+The key parts of the confusion matrix are the true negatives (located in the top left corner), and the true positives (located in the bottom right corner).
+These show the number of times the model correctly predicts something that is actually negative or actually positive.
+  - ***ROC curve:*** The ROC, or Reciever Operating Characteristic, Curve shows a plot of the True Positive Rate and the False Positive Rate.
+This is helpful for selecting the threshold, where the number of true positives can be maximized, while also keeping a low percentage of false positives.
+  - ***The AUC Score:*** The AUC, or area under the curve, summarizes the model performance.
+The AUC score is on a scale from 0-1, and should be better than 0.5, which represents a 50 percent chance of correct prediction.
+If the score is better than 0.5, it means that the model is better at predicting true positives than random guessing.

 ## ℹ️ References